emranhos1/Rent-E-Car/README.md

 3. Use This Command For Clone : `git clone https://github.com/emranhos1/Rent-E-Car.git`

 # How To Run
-1. At First Import `bdc.sql` File into your local mySQL Database (File Location : `Rent-E-Car/bdc.sql`)
+1. At First Import `bdc.sql` File into your local mySQL Database.
+   (File Location : `Rent-E-Car/bdc.sql`)
+2. Change Database username and passwrod in `application.yml`.
+   (File Location : `Rent-E-Car/grails-app/config/application.yml`)
-2. Run Project.
+3. Run Project.